prometheus/proposals/proposals/0063-feature-flag.md

 We do not differentiate between a feature that is simply disabled and one that is missing because it was not compiled in.
 There is no separate "build" category.
 Instead, if a feature depends on a compile-time flag, it will appear under its relevant category.
 If it is not built-in or disabled, it should be set to `false`.
 Implementations MAY omit features set to `false`, and clients MUST treat absent features as equivalent to `false`.

+## Stability

+The `/api/v1/features` endpoint is stable for 3.x as part of the v1 HTTP API.
+Category names and feature names are stable within a major version and MUST NOT be renamed or removed.
+New categories and features MAY be added at any time.
+Features that need to be removed SHOULD be set to `false` and only removed in the next major version.

 ## Alternatives

 - Flat list: Having categories makes it easier for things like PromQL functions.